-What specialist services are available at the School?
-A wide number of professional's work in school each week to support the children's/young people's education, health, care and well-being these include: A Speech and Language Therapist A Physiotherapist Occupational Therapists funded currently by the school A School Nurse A Specialist Teacher for the Hearing Impaired and the Visually Impaired In addition, some children/young people are supported by regular contact with: - A Specialist Teacher for the Visually Impaired A Community Nurse A Social Worker from the Disabled Children's Team who for older students is a Transition Worker An Employment and Skills professional who may support with post-school planning for college placement applications In addition to the above, clinics held by Northumberland NHS staff are regularly held in School for children/young people and these include: Orthotics clinics Wheelchair clinics Dietician's clinic School Dentist Medical appointments carried out by the Consultant Paediatricians and Consultant Psychiatrist A range of others expertise supports learning in School and these include: Musicians Artists Additional Sports Coaches
+are available at the School?
+A wide number of professional's work in school each week to support the children's/young people's education, health, care and well-being these include: A Speech and Language Therapist A Physiotherapist Occupational Therapists funded currently by the school Clinical Psychologist funded by the school A School Nurse A Specialist Teacher for the Hearing Impaired and the Visually Impaired School?
+A Speech and Language Therapist A Physiotherapist Occupational Therapists funded currently by the school Clinical Psychologist funded by the school A School Nurse A Physiotherapist Occupational Therapists funded currently by the school Clinical Psychologist funded by the school A School Nurse Occupational Therapists funded currently by the school Clinical Psychologist funded by the school A School Nurse Clinical Psychologist funded by the school A School Nurse A School Nurse A Specialist Teacher for the Hearing Impaired and the Visually Impaired In addition, some children/young people are supported by regular contact with: - A Specialist Teacher for the Visually Impaired A Community Nurse • A Social Worker from the Disabled Children's Team who for older students is a Transition Worker A Person-Centred Planner who supports with planning for post-school opportunities • An Employment and Skills professional who may support with post-school planning for college placement applications In addition to the above, clinics held by Northumberland NHS staff are regularly held in School for children/young people and their families and these include: Orthotics clinics Wheelchair clinics Dietician's clinic School Dentist Medical appointments carried out by the Consultant Paediatricians and Consultant Psychiatrist A range of others expertise supports learning in School and these include: • Musicians • Artists Additional Sports Coaches